Kanyakumari district: Geography

 Within the northern mountainous range of the district lies the scenic sanitarium of Muthukuzhivayal.
 South of Peermedu, this range stands out due to its significant breadth.
 The rugged landscape boasts bluff ridges and conical peaks, forming a continuation of the Western Ghats that stretches all the way to the Aralvaimozhi Pass.
 Notably, the perfectly detached Kattadimalai stands out as a prominent rocky mass.
 Continuing southward, a broken rocky spur shapes into Marunthuvazh Malai, situated approximately 7 kilometres northwest of Kanyakumari.
-The Vellimalai in Kalkulam taluk and the Maruntuvazh malai in Agastheeswaram taluk are important isolated hills.
+The Vellimalai in Kalkulam taluk and the Marunthuvazh Malai in Agastheeswaram taluk are important isolated hills.
 The variations in altitude and climate across the hilly terrain of the district have led to a diverse vegetation profile, showcasing distinct representations of different land types.
-The highest hill within the district is Mahendragiri (1,654 meters) in Thovalai taluk, situated on the border between Kanyakumariand Tirunelveli districts.
+The highest hill within the district is Mahendragiri (1,654 meters) in Thovalai taluk, situated on the border between Kanyakumari and Tirunelveli districts.
 Kalmalai (900 meters), Moliyadi (700 meters) located at the head of old Kulasekaram reserved forest area and Tadakai malai (960 meters) are some of the notable hills in the district.

 The mountainous terrain in the northern and eastern portions of the district contains an extensive plateau amidst elevated hilltops.
 While most of the hills have steep slopes, some exhibit a more gradual spread.
 While the area is predominantly agricultural, numerous plantations and few handloom industries thrive in this region.
-The central area of the district, particularly Agastiswaram taluk, consists of vast plains.
+The central area of the district, particularly Agasteeswaram taluk, consists of vast plains.
 This includes the plains at Vellimalai, Mylaudy and Derisanamcope.

-The district features an extensive 68-kilometer coastline.
+The district features an extensive 71.5 kilometre coastline.
 Predominantly regular in its configuration, the coast showcases notable projections toward the sea at locations such as Kanyakumari, Muttam, and Erayanthurai.
 Additionally, there are a few minor sea ports.
 The ancient port of Colachel stands as the sole natural port on the west coast of Tamil Nadu while Kanyakumari serves as another minor port, primarily catering to tourists.
 Another minor port at is situated along the edge of Manakudi Estaury.
-Kanyakumari is the only district in Tamil Nadu facing the Arabian sea.
+Kanyakumari is the only district in Tamil Nadu facing the Arabian Sea.